 Exam results will be available to Undergraduate students and students on the LINC Programme on the UNIT-e site at the following link: https://register.mic.ul.ie.
 Upon login, students must click the "Results" button on the Homepage screen to access their results.

 Undergraduate and all Postgraduate Students

-In order to access your results online, it is essential that you know your Network Logon Password.
+To access your results online, it is essential that you know your Network Logon Password.

 - If you have forgotten your Network Logon Password, please click here to reset your password.

 - Alternatively, please email your Name, DOB, ID, and course to firstname.lastname@example.org

 - Should you owe fees, you cannot access your results.

 - Under no circumstances can results be given out over the phone, as the College strictly adheres to the protection of confidentiality as laid out in the Data Protection Acts.